Shashikant86/bddfire/README.markdown

 ## Docker Support

 BDDfire allow you execute your cucumber scenarios inside Docker containers.
-Scenarios with Poltergeist driver can be ran inside containers
+Scenarios with Poltergeist driver can be ran inside containers.
+One script will do everything for you !

 ### Install & Run BDDfire framework

-Now, we need to run bundle install [Fix nokogiri error if you get any by using supported nokogiri version]
+Install your skeleton framework with BDDfire

+     $ bddfire fire_cucumber
+     $ bddfire fire_load
+     $ bddfire fire_accessibility
+Now you should have your framework ready inside 'cucumber' directory.
+Just install predefine Gems or you can add your own Gems.

      $ cd cucumber
      $ bundle install